 If you’re anything like us, the word “sprinting” exhausts us.
 However, it’s a part of the Muay Thai exercise routine that is going to get your body looking and feeling fabulous.

 The first round of this exercise involves three minutes of jab-cross punches and interval sprints.
-If that doesn’t feel long enough, then increase to five minutes.
+If that doesn’t feel long enough, then increase it to five minutes.

 Do this for two rounds, and we promise you will feel it.